nats-io/nats-site/content/blog/nats-server-2.10-release.md

 These metrics are notable, but they only apply to the unit tests within the [NATS repo](https://github.com/nats-io/nats-server) and do not represent the additional distributed workloads Synadia is testing across cloud VMs, Kubernetes, and edge devices.

-These new methods and tools used to improve the 2.9.x series were applied during the entire 2.10 development cycle and have improved the rate at which we can spot and fix issues, and leveraged to improve performance.
+These new methods and tools used to improve the 2.9.x series were applied during the entire 2.10 development cycle and have improved the rate at which we can spot and fix issues, and were leveraged to improve performance.

 ## Laying the next foundation